AntResearchNLP/AlignX-Family/README.md

 > **AlignXplore+** elevates preference reasoning to a universal, natural language based interface that enables cross-task and cross-model personalization.

 ## 📄 Citations
 AlignX-Family is a collection of closely related research projects that jointly advance the personalization of large language models.
-If you find the projects help, please consider citing the following papers accordingly:
+If you find the projects helpful, please consider citing the following papers accordingly:

 - **AlignX — dataset for personalized alignment**